FAHMEEDP/mal-ed-anemia-biomarkers/README.md

 | `Lead_15`, `Lead_24`, `Lead_144` | `Lead_15`, `Lead_24`, `Lead_12y` | Blood lead (µg/dL) |
 | `HAZ_7`, `HAZ_15`, `HAZ_24`, `HAZ_108`, `HAZ_144` | (unchanged) | Height-for-age z-scores |

-**Note:** The MAL-ED dataset itself is not included in this repository, as it is subject to a data use agreement.
-It is available upon request from the MAL-ED Network / study data repository.
-This repository shares only the analysis code.

 ## Requirements

 R (version used for analysis: see `sessionInfo.txt` in this repo) with the